Amazon One

-Amazon One is a payment system offered by Amazon.
-It is based on biometrics and works by reading users' palm print.
-It is used by retailers like Whole Foods Market, Amazon Go and Amazon Go Grocery, as well as third-party retailers who purchased the technology from Amazon.
+Amazon One was a palm biometric system offered by Amazon, which used a combination of the user's palm print and vein pattern to provide payments and authentication.
+It was used by retailers including Whole Foods Market, Amazon Go and Amazon Fresh, as well as third-party retailers who purchased the technology from Amazon.
+The service was also offered by Amazon Web Services as an access control solution for businesses, named Amazon One Enterprise.